aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210063G-NLP_Retrieval-Augmented-Generation-(RAG)/docs/literature_review.md

 **Why it matters:** Real-world deployments must handle heterogeneous queries across domains without task-specific fine-tuning.
 Understanding how RAG systems generalize, and developing techniques to improve cross-domain performance, is critical for building robust, versatile systems.

-**How your project addresses it:** Conduct comprehensive evaluation across multiple benchmarks and diverse domains.
+**How this project addresses it:** Conduct comprehensive evaluation across multiple benchmarks and diverse domains.
 Analyze failure modes across different query types and develop adaptive mechanisms that adjust retrieval and reasoning strategies based on query characteristics.

 ### Gap 5: Interpretability and Explainability